 - It won’t help you build muscle, power, or adaptations.

 - Prolonged stress – but didn’t I say less stress earlier?
 Yes, but, when you get to higher levels (think marathon training), your base pace becomes higher, so you are doing more work for more extended periods of time causing prolonged stress on the body.

 - Overuse injuries- repeated stress on the body day in and day out.

 Take Aways LISS Cardio

-Back in the day before I knew what I was doing I rotated between the treadmill and elliptical, sometimes the bike.
-I ONLY did steady state cardio, I didn’t know anything about HIIT training or weight lifting.
-Combined with the way too low-calorie intake I lost weight and thought I was healthier, but I was really just a smaller version of me with jacked up hormones.
+Back in the day before I knew what I was doing, I rotated between the treadmill and elliptical, sometimes the bike.
+I ONLY did steady state cardio; I didn’t know anything about HIIT training or weight lifting.
+That, combined with the way too low-calorie intake I lost weight and thought I was healthier, but I was really just a smaller version of me with jacked up hormones and less muscle mass.
 Yes, I was smaller, but I couldn’t understand why I didn’t magically look toned and fit?
-However, I did develop amazing cardiovascular capabilities.
+However, I did develop amazing (to me) cardiovascular capabilities.
 (LISS cardio is well researched for its cardiovascular benefits.)

 Over the weekend, Mr. Hungry and I hiked about 12-15 miles around Del Mar – La Jolla beach area.
 I didn’t feel super sore the next day or feel like I needed any extra recovery.
-I could get right back to working out, I didn’t because of the lack of sleep and travel but I could have.
-Whereas there are days I do 20-minute cross-fit style workouts that leave me sore for DAYS.
+I could get right back to working out, I didn’t know because of the lack of sleep and travel, but I could have.
+Whereas there are other days I do 20-minute high-intensity workouts that leave me sore for DAYS.

 Personally, I include 1-2 days of steady state exercise per week and that is the sweet spot.
 Sometimes I count a long low-intensity walk with the pup and sometimes it’s a long slow training run, especially when training for races like I am now.